reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

----
-lab:
-    title: 'Create and use Dataflows (Gen2) in Microsoft Fabric'
-    module: 'Ingest Data with Dataflows Gen2 in Microsoft Fabric'
----

 # (Optional) Create a Dataflow (Gen2) in Microsoft Fabric

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
 They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.

 This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
 This lab takes **approximately 30 minutes** to complete.

-> **Note**: You'll need a Microsoft Fabric license to complete this exercise.
-See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
-You will need a Microsoft *school* or *work* account to do this.
-If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

 ## Create a Dataflow (Gen2) to ingest data